sangeetashukla/OpenPedCan-analysis/analyses/rnaseq-batch-correct/README.md

 a.
 Housekeeping genes identified in Normal tissues by the HRT protocol
 b.
 Housekeeping genes identified collectively in Tumors + Normal tissues using the HRT protocol
 c.
 Empirical control genes from the first-pass DGE analysis.
 These are “in-silico empirical” negative controls, e.g., least significantly DE genes (p-adjust > 0.05) based on a first-pass DE analysis performed prior to RUVg normalization.
+d.
+Housekeeping genes identified in Normal tissues by the HRT protocol that are differentially expressed with p-adjust < 0.05 from the first-pass DGE analysis.

 2. `RUVr`: use the residuals from a DGE analysis (without batch correction) as a source of unwanted variation to correct for in a second pass DGE.
 RUVr was tested only using edgeR.